Operational resilience

 High-frequency physical + digital volatility

-Digital DR and physical asset protection cannot live as separate disciplines in the Pacific Rim.
+Digital DR and physical asset protection cannot live as separate disciplines in the Pacific Rim — whether the asset is a payment switch, a hospital EMR, a port management system or a grid SCADA platform.

 - Physical exposureTyphoons, earthquakes, severe weather and infrastructure stress.
 Backup data centres must be genuinely isolated — not sharing local utility networks or subsea cable landing stations.

-- Digital velocityAPAC leads global adoption of 24/7 instant payment networks.
-Transactions settle in seconds.
+- Digital velocityAPAC leads global adoption of 24/7 instant payment networks, real-time clinical and logistics platforms, and always-on industrial control systems.
+Failures propagate in seconds.

-- The new barA minor IT glitch or surge in negative sentiment can trigger a digital bank run in under an hour.
-Supervisors are now testing whether firms can generate actionable liquidity and operational data inside 60 minutes.
+- The new barA minor IT glitch or a coordinated social-media surge can trigger a digital bank run, a hospital diversion event, or a port shutdown in under an hour.
+Supervisors now test whether firms can generate actionable operational, safety and liquidity data inside 60 minutes.

 The two domains have collapsed into one — the credential and the operating model must reflect that.